CHILDREN IN TUDOR ENGLAND

 In Tudor times many children learned to read and write with something called a hornbook.
 It was not a book in the modern sense.
 Instead it was a wooden board with a handle.
 Fixed to the board was a sheet of paper with the alphabet and the Lord's prayer (the Our Father) written on it.
 The paper was usually protected by a thin slice of animal horn.

-Of course many boys did not go to school at all.
+Of course many Tudor boys did not go to school at all.
 If they were lucky they might get a 7-year apprenticeship and learn a trade.
 Some craftsmen could read and write but few labourers could.

-As for girls, in a rich family a tutor usually taught them at home.
+As for Tudor girls, in a rich family a tutor usually taught them at home.
 In a middle class family their mother might teach them.
 Upper class and middle class women were educated.
 However lower class girls were not.

 Tudor children who did not go to school were expected to work.
 They helped their parents by doing tasks such as scaring birds when seeds were sown They also helped to weave wool and did other household tasks.

 Children from rich families usually had their marriages arranged for them.
 If they refused to marry the person their parents chose they were beaten until they changed their minds.
-Children from poorer families had more choice over whom to marry.
+Children from poor families had more choice over whom to marry.
 Yet girls usually married young.
 Many were married when they were only 15 or 16.
 Boys often married between the ages of 18 and 21.

 A history of children